jquast/blessed/docs/mouse.rst

 applications.

-For higher-precision needs, especially when combined with Sixel_, some terminals support :attr:`DecPrivateMode.MOUSE_SGR_PIXELS` (1016), which reports mouse position in pixels instead of cells.
+For higher-precision needs, especially when combined with Sixel_, some terminals support :attr:`Terminal.DecPrivateMode.MOUSE_SGR_PIXELS
+<blessed.Terminal.DecPrivateMode>` (1016), which reports mouse position in
+pixels instead of cells.

 The :class:`~.MouseSGREvent` structure is identical for both cell and pixel modes - only the meaning of the ``x`` and ``y`` values changes.